felipeares/medios-chile-scraper/README.md

+Welcome!
+Here you'll find:

-A simple web scraper and visualization page displaying the most important words of the moment found in Chile's mainstream news sites
+1.- A selenium based web scraper of Chile's mainstream news sites 2.- A html bootstrap/sigmajs visualization graph displaying the most important news, words and their connections